marchof/java-almanac/site/content/features/typepatterns.md

 If the switch input is a [sealed type](https://javaalmanac.io/features/sealedtypes/), there is a known, finite number of subtypes.
 The switch is exhaustive if there are type patterns covering all subtypes.

 It is possible that a sealed type evolves, acquiring additional subtypes.
 Then a switch over that type may no longer be exhaustive.
 That is problematic if the source file containing the switch is not recompiled.
 After all, it might be in a third party JAR.
-In order to detect such a scenario at runtime, the compiler adds a `default` case that throws an `IncompatibleClassChangeError`.
+In order to detect such a scenario at runtime, the compiler adds a `default` case that throws a `MatchError`.

 The compiler cannot interpret guards, so you need to have at least one unguarded pattern.
 For example,